 Pupils will know the meaning of the terms civilisation, empire, conquer, invader and settler.
 Pupils will have studied a number of world civilisations and will recognise the natural resources that early civilisations needed to be successful, a topic which links closely to our geography curriculum.
 They will know why some civilisations wanted to conquer other countries and will develop an opinion about whether the Anglo-Saxons and Vikings were settlers or invaders.

 Pupils will have studied and compared politics and social order across a range of different civilisations, deepening their understanding of democracy and equality, two values that are very important to us as a school.
 By studying a range of different cultures, they will also continue to celebrate cultural diversity, which fits in well with our school values and another one of our key curriculum drivers: respect.
 They will also recognise that some civilisations were successful as people worked closely as a community; community is very important to our school.

 Pupils will have studied a range of technological advances and will recognise how key historical technological developments are still benefiting our lives today.

 Pupils will celebrate the achievements of inspirational individuals from history, something which we do throughout our curriculum in order to instil a desire to succeed within our pupils.

-By year 6, our pupils will have compared the lives of the people who lived in different civilisations and will have questioned how their life today compares to those of the people living in the past; they will have studied changes in religion, food, clothing, medicine and transport in particular detail.
+By year 6, our pupils will have compared the lives of the people who lived in different civilisations and will have questioned how their life today compares to those of the people living in the past; they will have studied changes in religion, homes, food, clothing, medicine and transport in particular detail.
 Every opportunity is taken to link these core topics to our RE, art, DT and geography topics.

 Pupils will know the meaning of a range of history-specific vocabulary and will use it accurately in context.